 Predominately known for its black tea, some Nilgiri farmers are starting to produce organic tea and green tea to try and move away from the mass produced CTC tea and move towards higher quality orthodox produced speciality teas.

-Harvested between December and March, Nilgiri tea is unusual harvested in the winter months, the cold gives the tea a distinctive sweet flavour, with grassy notes and a refreshing taste.
+Harvested between December and March, this tea is unusually harvested in the winter months, the cold gives the tea a distinctive sweet flavour, with grassy notes and a refreshing taste.

 We have specially select our Nilgiri Loose Teas, sourcing only the best, produced by the highest quality farmers in the region.
 We urge you to try our Nilgiri Thiashola SFTGFOP1 and Queen Mary English Tea or read about our Nilgiri Tea Korakundah Estate